hdlguy/iir_filter/README.md

 This project implements an IIR digital filter in FPGA logic as a cascade of second order sections using Octave, Vivado HLS and C++.

+HLS introduces complexity of the build process so a pure Systemverilog version of the filter is also provided.

 ## Files

 ./hls_build.tcl - Vitis HLS tcl script to convert the C++ filter design into a Vivado IP core.